-If you have very poor credit, State Farm could be a better option for you.
-Typically, State Farm offers lower rates than Auto Club (AAA) for prospective clients with credit scores of less than 580.
-Insurance shoppers with exceptional credit — a score of 800-plus — should favor State Farm, which typically beats Auto Club (AAA) by $1,554 annually.
-View common insurance rates by credit tier for Auto Club (AAA) and State Farm:
+For those with very poor credit, State Farm could be preferable to AAA, with a premium difference of a whopping $3,047.
+Insurance shoppers with exceptional credit — a score of 800 or better — should consider also consier State Farm, which typically beats AAA by $1,554 annually.
+Check out typical insurance rates by credit level for AAA and State Farm below.

 |Very Poor (300-579)||$3,522||$6,569|